 destroy

 The destroy command works very much like rm, but on zfs file systems (it also works on snapshots and clones).
-There are three arguments to be aware of when using destroy.
+There are three arguments to be aware of when using destroy.-f forces an file systems that are in use to be unmounted and destroyed.

 -r recursively destroys any children file systems.